 If you are new to singing you have probably already made the mistake of focusing on singing from your throat.
-While the troat is also important for singing is just a smaller piece of the puzzle.
+While the throat is also important for singing nut it is just a smaller piece of the puzzle.
 Established and experienced singers usually sing from the diaphragm, generally speaking, what makes a good singer is their ability to not only control their breathing but also to effectively use their diaphragm.

 Often times beginner singers struggle with the high notes, and they tend to focus on improving but no matter how talented you are you will never be able to sing high notes successfully without using your diaphragm.
 While singing from the throat seems at the first glance far easier than controlling your diaphragm, in the long run, this throat singing will limit your performance.
-If you read my recent article How to make voice clear and soft, you will learn how important the diaphragm is for your voice to sound good.
+If you read my recent article How to make voice clear and soft? ( Fast and Easy ), you will learn how important the diaphragm is for your voice to sound good.